Latest News: Appointment of Chairs to Working Groups

 Professor Mann will bring a broad view and extensive understanding of health research, from prevention through to curative services.
 As a proven collaborator who engages across the sector, he will provide invaluable leadership and direction to the Research Working Group in driving its strategic objectives.

-Professor Jane Frost
+Associate Professor Jane Frost

 Dr Frost is the Associate Professor in Nursing and Program Director, School of Nursing and Midwifery and Public Health at the University of Canberra.
 Dr Frost is an experienced educator, endorsed Nurse Practitioner, Nurse academic and TEDx speaker.
 She was awarded the first doctorate of Nurse Practitioner in Australia.
 Dr Frost is passionate about interprofessional learning and is an active member of an interprofessional research team.
 She currently leads research into interprofessional learning for health students using simulation, stroke simulation, mixed reality technologies and simulation.